shoyeabaslam/Codifyy-Android-Project/README.md

 # Codifyy - Education App

 Welcome to CODIFYY, an Android application designed to help users learn and study in a fun and interactive way.
-This app is ideal for anyone looking to improve their knowledge and skills in various programming languages.
+This app is ideal for anyone looking to improve their knowledge and skills in various programming languages. [click here to download](https://shorturl.at/mrAQY)

 ## Features
 Some of the features of CODIFYY App include: